Camden High School (New Jersey): History

 In 2003, based on reports of violence, Camden High School was identified as "persistently dangerous" by the New Jersey Department of Education, one of seven schools in the state (and one of two high schools) listed in an annual report required under the No Child Left Behind Act; under the terms of the federal act, families were notified and given the option to transfer to a different school.

 In 2008, a cafeteria brawl led to the arrest of 18 students, a 14-year-old student was found with a gun loaded with hollow-point bullets, and the school principal was replaced.

-In 2003, Bonsall Family School, Camden High School and East Camden Middle School were identified as three of the seven "persistently dangerous" high schools in New Jersey.

 Demolition

 In 2008, Governor of New Jersey Jon Corzine announced plans to renovate Camden High School at an estimated cost of $100 million for renovation.
 In 2011, Chris Christie cancelled the project after deciding that it was not the best way to solve the problems of the school.
 This ultimately led to the decision to demolish and rebuild the high school because it was much more economical to rebuild a new school than to renovate the old school.
 On November 27, 2017, an attempt to demolish Camden High School by the school's parent association was denied by Judge Nan S. Famular.
 It was denied because superintendent Paymon Rouhanifard and the city's school board, as defendants, argued that it was a violation of the New Jersey Register of Historic Places Act to destroy the high school.
 Mo'Neke Ragsdale, a member of the Camden High PTA, believed that putting resources towards saving the school was not worth the effort but still wanted to save the school.
 The final decision was ruled by a state Superior Court judge allowing the demolition of the high school.
 The school was demolished after the end of the 2016/2017 school year.

 The parts of the school that were to be demolished were the ones that were built before 1917.
 They would be replaced with a $133 million budget for academic buildings that would be considered state-of-the-art.
 Alumni of Camden High School and the group "Stop the Demolition of Camden High," led by Mo'Neke Ragsdale, fought to preserve the old Camden High School building.
 They sought to add Camden High School to the National Register of Historic Places.
 They wanted the construction to be on the back of the school because they had over 18 acres of land.